 Brakes: Race-type brake linings may be used.
-Aftermarket brake rotors made of ferrous material that meet OEM specifications for diameter and thickness for that machine are permitted.
-Anti-lock Brake Systems (ABS) may be disconnected and their ECU may be dismantled.
-ABS rotor wheels may be deleted, modified or replaced.
+Aftermarket brake rotors (including wave rotors) made of ferrous material that meet OEM specifications for diameter are permitted.
+Brake disk thickness may exceed OEM but must fit into the homologated brake caliper without modification.
+No limitation regarding the number of floaters.
+Anti-lock Brake Systems (ABS) may be disabled and the ABS control unit may be removed.
+ABS rotor wheels and sensors may be deleted, modified or replaced.
+Aftermarket master cylinders allowed.
 All other brake system components must remain stock except hydraulic lines (see below).

-Brake and Clutch Lines: Any type may be used including braided lines.
+Brake and Clutch Lines: Any type may be used.